 ISPA has influenced and shaped telecommunications policy in South Africa since its formation in 1996.
 The Association has provided submissions and feedback to such key pieces of legislation as the Electronic Communications and Transactions Act, the Electronic Communications Act, the ICASA Amendment Act, and the Regulation of Interception of Communications and Provision of Communicated-related Information Act.

-A focussed regulatory working group meets on a monthly basis, and monthly video briefings are offered to ISPA members on industry developments and regulatory news.
+Monthly video briefings are offered to ISPA members on industry developments and regulatory news.
 ISPA also publishes advisories on key issues, with the goal of delivering short, easy to read advice on what ISPs need to do to comply with each set of legislation or regulations.
 ISPA’s regulatory advisor is also available to provide support and advice to members.

 Over the years, ISPA has developed good working relationships with governmental bodies, including ICASA, the Film and Publications Board, and SAPS and other industry associations, including WAPA, SABRIC and the SA Wi-fi Forum.
 ISPA maintains relationships with similar associations in other countries, in order to share information and experiences on similar industry issues.